 On 12 January 1872, Johnson and wife Olive Jane sold to S.A.
 Love for $1,000 some 200 acres in Lawrence County, the east ½ southwest ¼ and west ½ southeast ¼ of section 33, township 6, range 6.
 The tract included 80 acres Johnson had bought from his brother Thomas in February 1866.

 On 16 March 1874, Johnson Brooks wrote his will in Lawrence County.
 The will bequeathed all his real and personal property to wife Olive Jane, and names his minor children by her as Iberiah J., Robert J., William W., Lee Vallandingham, and Rome Kansas Brooks.
-The will does not mention the son Walter found in Johnson’s household on the 1870 federal census, though Walter was still living in 1874 and he appears on the 1880 federal census in Lawrence working on the farm of Joseph T. Hunter at Oakville.
+William W. is the son who appears as Walter on the 1870 federal census; on the 1880 federal census, he is listed twice, once (as Walter Brooks) working on the farm of Joseph T. Hunter at Oakville, and, as we’ll see in a moment, also as William Brooks in his mother’s household in Lawrence County.
 Joseph Hunter was a grandson of Dickerson Hunter, brother to Johnson H. Brooks’s first wife Elizabeth Hunter.

 Johnson H. Brooks’s will appoints Olive Jane executrix, specifying that he also wants his friend F.J.
 (Franklin Johnson) Troup to assist her in the execution.
 The will is witnessed by M.W.
 (Matthew W.) Troup, W.E.
 Baker, and S.B.
 Livingston.
 Franklin Johnson Troup was the son of Matthew W. Troup.
 The Troup family lived at Danville in Morgan County.
 S.B.
 Livingston is Samuel Butler Livingston (1829-1888), son of Samuel and Frances Livingston.